deancruz1/deancruz1.github.io/README.md

 # deancruz1.github.io
 A website where my portfolio will be stored.
-For now, this repository will serve as a backup to where my website is currently being updated.
-Please go <a href="https://deancruzgg.github.io/">here</a> for the main website.
+If you find yourself unable to access this website due to DNS issues, please go <a href="https://deancruzgg.github.io/">here</a>.

 Resources and links used: